anantkm/aboutme/readme.md

   <tr>
     <td>Data Services Engineering</td>
     <td>COMP9321</td>
     <td>1.
-Revenue and Rating prediction of Movie dataset. <br>Implemented 2 different models to predict Revenue and Rating.
+Revenue and Rating prediction of the Movie dataset. <br>Implemented 2 different models to predict Revenue and Rating.
 Considering the length of the feature vector was large, tried feature reduction techniques.
 However, given the environment, it was taking a long time to train on UNSW CSE Machine.
 Hence had to let go of the method. <br>Links: <a href="https://github.com/anantkm/RatingandReviewPrediction/blob/main/z5277610.py" target="_blank" rel="noopener noreferrer">Project Source Code</a> | <a href="https://github.com/anantkm/RatingandReviewPrediction/blob/main/z5277610.pdf" target="_blank" rel="noopener noreferrer">Report</a>.</td>
   </tr>
 </tbody>
 </table>